ManolisPapa/GitLabAssignment/README.md

 Knowing how indecisive and fickle your boss can be,
 you create a new branch 'changes' from 'main' in order to commit the following:
 (Commit after every change and message accordingly, this is important)
-1. Make the some of the eggs dark green.
+1. Make some of the eggs dark green.
 2. Change the background colour to yellow.
 3. Change the rainbow gradient into a blue-green gradient.
 4. Make the eggs 20px wider.